mwpenny/portal64-still-alive/documentation/contributing.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or verify that the new feature or bug fix is a checklist item in a [Development Progress](./development_progress.md) todo list.
+When contributing to this repository, please first discuss the change you wish to make via an issue or email.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Make a fork of the repository.
+1. Fork the repository.
-2. Make a feature branch that implements the desired changes.
+2. Create a feature branch that implements the desired changes.
-3. Changes to code should be tested thoroughly on either N64 emulator or N64 Hardware (Hardware preferred) prior to submitting a pull request.
+3. Test code changes thoroughly on either an N64 emulator or original hardware prior to submitting the pull request.
+Original hardware is preferred.
+If using emulation, use an accurate emulator such as [Ares](https://ares-emu.net/).
-4. Update the [Development Progress](./development_progress.md) if an item on the TODO checklist is completed by the PR.
-5. Including screenshots or videos of new or improved features is welcome and encouraged.
-Detailed writeup of new or improved features in PR are welcome and encouraged.
+4. Detailed writeups of bug fixes or new/improved features, including screenshots and/or videos, are welcome and encouraged.
-6. Once the PR has been submitted, a repository maintainer will merge or provide feedback promptly.
+5. Once the PR has been submitted, a repository maintainer will merge or provide feedback promptly.

 ## Code of Conduct